 It is sheer pretense, of course, to suppose that such benefits are now free, that they are not already being paid for.
-Isolated owners are paying for them, not the public.
+Isolated individual owners are paying for them, not the public.
 As a matter of simple justice, Congress needs to shift the burden to the public that is enjoying the benefits.
-Once we have an honest, public accounting, we will be in a better position to determine whether the benefits thus produced are worth the costs.
+Once we have an honest public accounting, we will be in a better position to determine whether the benefits thus produced are worth the costs.
 Today, we have no idea about that because all the costs are hidden.
-When regulatory benefits are thus "free," the demand for them, as we see, is all but infinite.
+When regulatory benefits are thus "free," the public demand for them, as we see, is all but infinite.

-But in addition to eliminating, reducing, or correcting its own regulatory takings-in addition to getting its own house in order-Congress needs to enact general legislation on the subject of takings that might help to restore respect for property rights and reorient the nation toward its own first principles.
-To that end, Congress should do the following.
+But in addition to eliminating, reducing, or correcting its own regulatory takings-in addition to getting its own house in order-Congress should take such steps on the subject of takings as may help restore respect for property rights and reorient the nation toward its own first principles.
+To that end, Congress should take the following four actions: